Contents

 Foundation degrees typically span two years when pursued full-time, though part-time options extend this duration.
 The curriculum is a blend of academic modules and practical work placements.
 Academic modules cover theoretical aspects of the subject, while work placements offer hands-on experience in real-world settings.
 Assessment methods vary, encompassing coursework, practical evaluations, and examinations.

-How Foundation Degrees Are Structured
+How Foundation Degrees Are Structured?

 Modules and Credits System